Kurento/kurento/source/Installation_Guide.rst

 ---------------------

-If KMS and KAS are deployed as separate GEs, the admin needs to ensure that the KMS GE can reach the KAS Handler port (default 9990) and that the KAS GE can reach the KMS service port (default 9090)
+If KMS and KAS are deployed as separate GEs, the admin needs to ensure that the KMS can reach the KAS Handler port (default 9990) and that the KAS can reach the KMS service port (default 9090)

 Resource consumption
 --------------------